- Purchase the complete Expat Arrivals Australia Guide (PDF)

 If expats have a dream to live and work in Australia, there are many different temporary working visas that one might be eligible for.

-Australia has a partnership with several countries which allows young people to visit Australia and work temporarily to fund their travels.
+Australia has a partnership with a number of countries which allows young people to visit Australia and work temporarily to fund their travels.
 This type of visa is not intended for those interested in permanent relocation, but for those who want the experience of living abroad in Australia for several months to a year so that they can supplement their travel funds with short-term work.
 It must be proved that travel is the primary reason for the visit, with working as a secondary intention to support the travel.

 Applicants must have a passport which has at least a year of validity left on it as well as showing proof that they have enough funds to support themselves upon first arriving in Australia.
-Applicants must also not have any prior criminal convictions or any serious medical issues.

 If working holiday visa holders complete at least three months of regional work, they may be eligible to apply for an extension to their original visa.
 Make sure to keep evidence of employment as this will be needed for those trying to extend the permit.